vesavlad/datatools-ui/docs/user/managing-projects-feeds.md

 1. Select a Feed Source and click on `Settings > Feed Transformations`.
 2. From here, click on `Add transformation` to begin creating a new set of rules for incoming GTFS feeds.
 Your first ruleset will automatically apply to GTFS that is fetched automatically and manually uploaded, but this can be changed for each ruleset to apply to any of the retrieval methods listed in [Creating Feed Versions](#creating-feed-versions).
 3. Click on `Add step to transformation` to select a transformation type and fill in the required fields for each type.
-Multiple transformations can be specified, and each will be applied to the incoming GTFS file in the order in which they are defined.
+Multiple transformations can be specified and each will be applied to the incoming GTFS file in the order in which they are defined.

+The types of feed transformations include:
+- **Normalize field transformation:** Standardize or the values within the GTFS data.
+- **Preserve custom fields transformation:** This transformation prevents custom, user-added fields in GTFS data from getting lost.
+- **Add custom file transformation:** Include custom files in the GTFS data.

 ![create-project](https://datatools-builds.s3.amazonaws.com/docs/intro/configure-feed-transformations.png)